Mikata-Project/ggthemr/README.md

 ![plot of chunk unnamed-chunk-34](figure/unnamed-chunk-34.png)

 **Note:** the first colour in a swatch is a special one.
-It is reserved for outlining boxplots, text etc.
+It is reserved for outlining boxplots, text etc. So that's why the second and third colours were swapped.